 Perhaps also referenced in Gordon's meetings with the GMan, who alternately refers to Gordon as "Mister Freeman" and "Doctor Freeman", with audible sarcasm quotes around the latter.

 Less obvious is that he is stated to be a theoretical physicist.
 In reality theoretical physicist don't really conduct many experiments, they basically sit around think about really complicated math problems.
-The name was probably chosen to indicate Black Mesa research is getting at technology we can only imagine in real life, but if they're using it it's shouldn't be considered theoretical for them.
+The name was probably chosen to indicate Black Mesa research is getting at technology we can only imagine in real life, but if they're using it, it shouldn't be considered theoretical for them.

 In the MMORPG City of Villains, you play a supervillain.
 Strangely, most of your missions seem to be either hits against other villains, or battling even worse villains.
 Occasionally, you actually rob a bank or battle The Statesman.